leanprover-community/lean4-metaprogramming-book/md/main/elaboration.md

 @[termElab myanon]
 def myanonImpl : TermElab := fun stx typ? => do
-  -- Attempt to postpone execution if the type is not known or is a meta variable.
+  -- Attempt to postpone execution if the type is not known or is a metavariable.
-  -- Meta variables are used by things like the function elaborator to fill -- out the values of implicit parameters when they haven't gained enough -- information to figure them out yet.
+  -- Metavariables are used by things like the function elaborator to fill -- out the values of implicit parameters when they haven't gained enough -- information to figure them out yet.
   -- Term elaborators can only postpone execution once, so the elaborator